DeepSketcher: Internalizing Visual Manipulation for Multimodal Reasoning: Experiments

-\paragraph{Does the model reason better with the embedding editor?} To evaluate the effect of the embedding editor, we conduct an ablation study across multiple multimodal reasoning benchmarks as well as our in-house Indicator-500 evaluation set (Table~\ref{tab:model_comparison}).
-We focus on the \zqm{models obtained in training} stage 2 and stage 3, since the stage 1 model does not incorporate the embedding editor.
-For each model, we consider three experimental settings: (i) deploying the model within an \emph{agentic system} that collaborates with an external \emph{Code Editor} expert, which has direct access to the source code of the input image and thus makes all information explicitly available, this approximates an \emph{upper bound}; (ii) relying solely on the model’s built-in embedding editor to manipulate visual representations and generate interleaved reasoning traces; and (iii) bypassing the editor entirely and producing chain-of-thought traces purely in text, which serves as a natural \emph{baseline}, since any degradation relative to this case would imply that the editor introduces noise rather than improving reasoning.
+\paragraph{Does the model reason better with embedding editor?} To evaluate the efficacy of the embedding editor, we conduct an ablation study across multiple multimodal reasoning benchmarks and our in-house Indicator-500 evaluation set (Table~\ref{tab:model_comparison}).
+We focus on the models from training stage 2 and 3, as the stage 1 model lacks the embedding editor.
+For each model, we compare three experimental settings: (i) deploying the model within an \emph{agentic system} that collaborates with an external \emph{Code Editor} expert, which has direct access to the source code of the input image and thus makes all information explicitly available, this approximates an \emph{upper bound}; (ii) a setup relying solely on the model’s built-in embedding editor to manipulate visual representations and generate interleaved reasoning traces; and (iii) a text-only \emph{baseline} that bypasses the editor (i.e., the model receives the original embeddings regardless of its edit requests) to produce chain-of-thought traces.
+Any degradation relative to this baseline would imply that the editor introduces noise rather than enhancing reasoning.

-As shown in Table~\ref{tab:model_comparison}, the \emph{embedding editor} consistently improves over the text-only baseline on most benchmarks.
-A notable exception arises at stage 2: the editor-equipped model underperforms on Indicator-500, trailing the baseline by 4.5 points.
+As shown in Table~\ref{tab:model_comparison}, the \emph{embedding editor} consistently outperforms the text-only baseline on most benchmarks.
+A notable exception occurs in stage 2, where the editor-equipped model trails the baseline by 4.5 points on Indicator-500.
 This issue is largely alleviated in stage 3, where joint training of the LLM and the editor tightens their coupling.
-Within stage 3, we see gains under all three settings: the text-only baseline itself is slightly stronger than in stage 2 (41.3 vs 40.6), adding the editor lifts the stage 3 average by a further +3.8 (45.1 vs 41.3), and the upper bound is further lifted, reaching 44.8 on \emph{Indicator-500}.
-Overall, later-stage joint training mitigates the distribution shift from editor-produced visual tokens, yields broad performance gains, and improves the reliability of visual grounding, while the remaining gap to the agentic upper bound underscores opportunities for further optimization and architectural advances.
+In stage 3, we observe gains under all settings: the text-only baseline improves slightly (40.6 to 41.3), adding the editor lifts the average further to 45.1 (+3.8), and the agentic upper bound reaches 44.8 on \emph{Indicator-500}.
+Overall, later-stage joint training reduces the distribution shift from editor-produced visual tokens, yielding broad performance gains, and improving visual grounding reliability.
+The remaining gap to the agentic upper bound underscores opportunities for further architectural optimization.